hbctraining/Intro-to-R/lessons/05_introR-data-wrangling2.md

 ***

 > **NOTE:** There are easier methods for subsetting **dataframes** using logical expressions, including the `filter()` and the `subset()` functions.
-These functions will return the rows of the dataframe for which the logical expression is TRUE.
-Allowing us to the subset the data in a single step.
+These functions will return the rows of the dataframe for which the logical expression is TRUE, allowing us to subset the data in a single step.
 We will explore the `filter()` function in more detail in a later lesson.

 ### Lists